kevinfengcs88/nvim/README.md

 - Add GitHub code search plugin
 - Check for a way to decrease thickness of indent blankline's lines
 - Comments still wrap when hitting <CR> in insert mode (a new line is created with a comment by default)
-- Add keymap for deleting one word in insert mode <C-Backspace> (and have it go back into insert mode)